miurena/DigitalEditionUtopia/README.md

-# A digital edition of a Spanish translation of Thomas More's Utopia :sunglasses:
+# A digital edition of a Spanish translation of Thomas More's Utopia
 ## Guide to this GitHub page
 ### Introduction
 This edition is the work done for my thesis dissertation.